pyOpenSci/software-peer-review/our-process/policies.md

 When submitting a package, please make sure that your GitHub notification settings are setup to notify you when you receive feedback on the review issue.

+## Submission volume and maintainer overlap

+To protect our volunteer peer review team and ensure quality reviews for all packages, we have policies regarding the volume of simultaneous submissions.

+### Unique point of contact requirement

+Each submission to pyOpenSci should have one unique point of contact per package.
+At any given time, all points of contact across all active submissions (those under review) should be unique.

+This policy ensures that:

+- Review feedback receives appropriate attention from maintainers
+- Maintainers don't become overwhelmed managing multiple concurrent reviews
+- Our volunteer reviewers and editors can focus their efforts effectively

+### Multiple submissions with overlapping maintainer teams

+If multiple packages are submitted simultaneously with overlapping maintainer teams, we will evaluate our volunteer reviewer capacity and may request staggered submissions to ensure quality review for all packages and to protect the time and availability of our volunteer editorial team.

+### Edge cases and exceptions

+We recognize that some situations may warrant exceptions to these guidelines.
+For example, two closely related packages that would benefit from review by the same editorial team may be handled together.
+We will evaluate edge cases to this policy as they arise, and decisions will be made by the Editor-in-Chief based on reviewer capacity and the specific circumstances of the submission.

 ## Submitting your package for review in other venues

 We recommend submitting your package for review with pyOpenSci before